matteodaviddi/Automated-Reporting-Workflow/README.md

-# 📊 Automated Sales Report
+# 📊 Automated Reporting Workflow
 ### Make + Google Sheets + OpenAI + QuickChart + Gmail

-An automated reporting system that reads sales data from Google Sheets, analyzes it with OpenAI GPT-4, generates professional HTML reports with charts via QuickChart, and delivers them via email — fully automated with Make.
+An automated reporting system that reads data from Google Sheets, analyzes it with OpenAI GPT-4, generates professional HTML reports with charts via QuickChart, and delivers them via email — fully automated with Make.

 ---

 ## 🚀 What it does

-- **Reads** sales data automatically from Google Sheets every day
+- **Reads** data automatically from Google Sheets every day
 - **Aggregates** all rows into a single structured text
 - **Analyzes** the data with OpenAI GPT-4, generating a report with:
   - Introductory message